Grzejdziok/deep-learning-group-2/README.md

 claim the authors conduct a series of experiments in which they iteratively train neural networks, prune a percent of their weights and reinitialize the remaining weights.
 In this process, called "iterative pruning", after each iteration the resulting network has smaller number of parameters.
-The authors compare various pruning procedures and show that the pruning method derived from their hypothesis which reinitializes the weights to their original values yields significantly better results than the baselines which reinitialize the remaining weights randomly.
+The authors compare various pruning procedures and show that the pruning method designed to discover the lottery tickets, which reinitializes the weights to their original values after pruning, yields significantly better results than the baselines which reinitialize the remaining weights randomly.
 The experiments are performed in four different model+dataset setups: 1) Lenet-300-100 [[2]](#2) trained on MNIST [[3]](#3), 2) simple convolutional networks trained on MNIST [[3]](#3) defined by the authors [[1]](#1), 3) VGG-19 [[4]](#4) trained on CIFAR10 [[5]](#5), and 4) Resnet-18 [[6]](#6) trained on CIFAR10 [[5]](#5).